Salk-Harnessing-Plants-Initiative/plant-independent-image-uploader/README.md

 # Installation
-*Note: As of 16 December 2020, it is NOT recommended that you use this Python script for macOS.
+*Note: As of 16 December 2020, it is NOT recommended that you use this Python script for macOS in production.
 (This has to do with the fact that `watchdog 1.0.1` has bugs for mac).
 It should be fine for other operating systems.*